-This conference will be a hybrid format, with the in-person component taking place at the Hyatt Regency Aurora-Denver Conference Center.
+This conference will be a hybrid format, with the in-person component taking place at the Health Sciences Building at Anschutz Medical Campus.
 Attendees have the option to attend virtually as well.

-We are excited to announce the 4th Annual CU Orthopedic Research Symposium and D’Ambrosia Diversity Lectureship, scheduled for Wednesday, October 5th, 2022.
+We are excited to announce the 5th Annual CU Orthopedic Research Symposium and D’Ambrosia Diversity Lectureship, scheduled for Wednesday, October 25th, 2023.
 This event will include plenary lectures, pre-and post-doctoral trainee presentations, and two poster sessions.
 Pre-and post-doctoral trainee awards recognizing the best research will be presented.
-We aim to grow from the inaugural event, which welcomed more than 200 attendees and 100 posters featuring top science from The University of Colorado Department of Orthopedics, five other departments in the CU system, and other universities along with the front range including CSU, Colorado School of Mines, University of Northern Colorado, and the University of New Mexico.
+Since its inception in 2019, each of our symposia has welcomed >200 attendees, hosted up to 100 posters, and has been sponsored by several local and national industry partners in combination with the Mack Clayton Endowment.
+Top science has been showcased by the University of Colorado Department of Orthopedics, numerous other is clinical and basic science departments in the CU system, and Universities across the front range including Colorado State University, Colorado School of Mines, University of Denver, Steadman Philippon Research Institute, University of Northern Colorado, University of South Dakota, and the University of New Mexico.